Director of Marketing, Blue Triangle

 In Newegg's case, Magecart injected just 8 lines of code in their checkout process and stealthily created a domain called neweggstats.com to collect credit card information.
 The attack lasted 33 days before the code was identified by Volexity and quickly removed.

 Here are the 8 lines of credit-card stealing code:

 Due to the sneaky nature of Magecart, there are very few ways for websites to diagnose whether or not they've been hacked.

 - Banks and payment processors correlate a high volume of fraudulent activity to a common website and then notify the website. (most common)

 - Customers file complaints of fraudulent activity with a website following a transaction.

 - Security vendors like Volexity, RiskIQ and Trend Micro identify websites with compromised code.

 Aside from identifying and removing the malicious Magecart code, US companies are required by law to disclose security breaches that impact customer data.
 As you can imagine, this impacts brand reputation and future revenue.

-Ticketmaster UK was hit with a $6.5 million dollar lawsuit after they were hacked, and British Airways is reimbursing its customers for any fraudulent activity that occurred as a direct result of their data breach.
-Magecart stole 380,000 of their customers' credit card numbers.
+Ticketmaster UK was hit with a $6.5 million dollar lawsuit after they were hacked, and British Airways is facing a record-breaking GDPR fine of $229 million due to a Magecart attack that stole 380,000 credit card numbers.